dojo/docs/dojo/colors.rst

 In addition to providing some color-specific functionality, the dojo.colors module mixes all named css3 colors and SVG 1.0 variant spellings into dojo.Colors.named, such as `aliceblue`, `azure` and so on.

+The module also adds a `sanitize` method to dojo.Color.prototype.
+This method ensures the Color object has the correct attributes, and are valid.

 See Also:
 =========